sherwynds/COVID-Dash/README.md

 Check out the link to the live web app, or clone this repository, run `pip install -r requirements.txt` and then `flask run`.

 Special thanks to Michelle Illing for curating the color palette.

+**Note:** Please be aware that the website might take long to load on Heroku because Heroku automatically puts the web app to sleep.
+It will load much faster if run locally.